 If you have time, read some of the reviews too.
 Some people who leave ratings are impatient or naive and will blame a plugin for something completely unrelated.
 On the other hand, sadly enough some people may have been paid to leave a positive rating.

-Listen to what commenters have to say, generally if they’re talking about both pros and cons they’re worth listening to.
-And look at the common themes that emerge from the reviews — if lots of people are having trouble with the same thing that’s a warning sign.
+Listen to what commenters have to say.
+Generally, if they’re talking about both pros and cons then the review is worth listening to.
+And look at the common themes that emerge from the reviews.
+If lots of people are having trouble with the same thing that’s a warning sign.

 What do the screenshots look like?